PacificBiosciences/IsoSeq/README_v3.1.md

 which offers a specialized `--isoseq` mode.
 Even in the case that your sample is not barcoded, primer removal is performed by *lima*.
+If there are more than two sequences in your `primer.fasta` file or better said more than one pair of 5' and 3' primers, please use *lima* with `--peek-guess` to remove spurious false positive signal.
 More information about how to name input primer(+barcode) sequences in this [FAQ](https://github.com/pacificbiosciences/barcoding#how-can-i-demultiplex-isoseq-data).

-    $ lima movieX.ccs.bam barcoded_primers.fasta movieX.fl.bam --isoseq --no-pbi
+    $ lima movieX.ccs.bam barcoded_primers.fasta movieX.fl.bam --isoseq --no-pbi --peek-guess

 **Example 1:**
-Following is the `primer.fasta` for the Clontech SMARTer cDNA library prep, which is the officially recommended protocol:
+Following is the `primer.fasta` for the Clontech SMARTer and NEB cDNA library prep, which are the officially recommended protocols:

-    >primer_5p
-    AAGCAGTGGTATCAACGCAGAGTACATGGG
-    >primer_3p
+    >NEB_5p
+    GCAATGAAGTCGCAGGGTTGGG
+    >Clontech_5p
+    AAGCAGTGGTATCAACGCAGAGTACATGGGG
+    >NEB_Clontech_3p
     GTACTCTGCGTTGATACCACTGCTT

 **Example 2:**